 Te Akau Shark was “briiiiiilllliant” according to race commentator Tony Lee when cruising home to win the $70,000 Group 3 Red Badge Open Handicap Sprint over 1400m at Hastings in October 2018.

-A showy chestnut who showed plenty of promise from day one, Te Akau Shark has now won four of his five race day starts.
+A showy chestnut who showed plenty of promise from day one, Te Akau Shark has now won six of his eleven race day starts.
 The only time he has not been placed in the first three, was when he finished fourth in the Group 1 NZ 2000 Guineas behind stablemates Embellish and Age of Fire who ran the quinella – and that was at just his third start in November 2017.